-List of Hot Springs in UT
+List of Natural Hot Springs in Utah

 Utah has several options for hot springs, with a few closer to Salt Lake City, as well as a few further south.
-Perhaps after hitting the ski slopes at Park City, you head half hour south to Homestead Crater Hot Springs for an unforgettable experience.
+Perhaps after hitting the ski slopes at Park City, you head half an hour south to Homestead Crater Hot Springs for an unforgettable experience.

-Map of Hot Springs in UT
+Map of Natural Hot Springs in Utah

 Local UT Hot Springs

-If you’re basing near Utah’s capital city and feel like relaxing, consider heading to one Salt Lake’s nearby hot springs.
+If you’re basing near Utah’s capital city and feel like relaxing, consider heading to one of Salt Lake’s nearby hot springs.
 You’ll find options ranging from free, undeveloped pools to upscale resorts.